huned/nodejs-recent-tweets/README.md

 * it's just one simple function
 * includes a command line tool for unix composability
-* anonymous: no API credentials needed (uses headless puppeteer)
+* anonymous: no API credentials needed
 * returns a JSON object with html, text, links, and timestamp

 ## Installation